Acronyms

 - Exposure - daily vitamin D supplement

-- There are a number of covariates we should consider, but we are going to focus on two: Race and Sun exposure
+- There are a number of covariates that should be considered, but we are going to focus on two: Race and Sun exposure

 - Using our illustration, we have the following: